-As you will no doubt be aware, the World Health Organisation’s has declared Coronavirus to be a public health emergency of international concern.
-Chief Medical Officer, Professor Chris Whitty, confirmed this week that two patients in England, who are members of the same family, have tested positive for Coronavirus.
+As you will no doubt be aware, the World Health Organisation’s has declared Coronavirus to be a pandemic, making it a public health emergency of international concern.

 What is Coronavirus?

 A coronavirus is a type of virus common across the world.
-Novel coronavirus (2019-nCov), the strain currently causing concern, is a new strain of coronavirus first identified in Wuhan City, China.
+COVID-19, the strain currently causing concern, is a new strain of coronavirus first identified in Wuhan City, China.

 Typical symptoms of coronavirus include fever and a cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.

 Generally, coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.